afanimartin/give_now/assets/specs/spec.md

 - [x] donate item uploaded by current user
 - [x] change valueColor of progress_loader to primaryColorDark
 - [x] refactor code, make it more readable and maintainable
+- [] user should not add items already in their cart
+- [] allow users to input quantity when uploading. default should be one
+- [] only show products with quantity > 0
+- [] decrement product quantity everytime a purchase is made
 - [] add unit tests for core logic
+- [] invite users for testing

+## Test cases
+- [] user should be able to upload new item
+- [] should be able to donate an item
+- [] user should be able to edit/delete item
+- [] clear items in a cart after checkout
+- [] add item to cart and confirm it exists in the cart
+- [] remove item from cart

+## After MVP
 - [] validate form inputs
+- [] learn basics of design [typography]
+- [] only show floatingActionButton on item edit page when item is dirty
+- [] add search functionality
 - [] create new logo, update icon and name of app to [samaria]
+- [] add caching
 - [] pass user phone to custom claims [id token]
-- [] invite users for testing
 - [] learn more about security rules and how to properly implement them of firestore

-## After MVP
 - [] link CI/CD with firebase app distribution and Google play store
 - [] migrate app to null safety
 - [] add onboarding screens. checkout [flow_builder]